open-mmlab/mmengine/docs/en/advanced_tutorials/model_analysis.md

 - `input_shape`: (tuple) the shape of the input, e.g., (3, 224, 224)
 - `inputs`: (optional: torch.Tensor), if given, `input_shape` will be ignored
 - `show_table`: (bool) whether return the statistics in the form of table, default: True
-- `show_arch`: (bool) whether return the statistics in the form of table,  default: True
+- `show_arch`: (bool) whether return the statistics by network layers,  default: True